Bunion

 What are bunions?

 Bunions affect millions of Americans.
-It’s estimated that about a quarter of the population has a bunion at any given time.
+About a quarter of Americans develop bunions at some point, making them a common condition.
 They’re hard, bony bumps that develop on the outside of the foot at the base of the big toe.

 A bunion occurs when the bones in the front of your foot move out of place.
 This makes your big toe place pressure on your smaller toes, causing your big toe joint to bulge and stick out.
 As your bunion grows in size, it triggers swelling, irritation, and redness of the skin around the toe joint.